-Some of the most popular dating sites for people with herpes have been online for as long as seventeen years.
+Some of the most popular herpes dating sites in UK have been online for as long as seventeen years.
 These services have been around for people just like you for almost as long as internet dating itself has existed.
 If these websites weren’t providing any value for their users, they wouldn’t have stuck around for this long.

 In a world where people are judged for having a sexually transmitted condition, telling a new partner that you have herpes means risking rejection.
 That’s something a lot of herpes positive people would rather avoid altogether.
 When you join a herpes dating site, you can completely avoid the cultural stigma against people with herpes dating people without the disease.